SiliconLabs/wisun-br-linux/README.md

 `wsbrd` lists the useful options in the output of `wsbrd --help`.

-# Using the DBus Interface
+# Using `wsbrd_cli` and the DBus Interface

-`wsbrd` provides a DBus interface.
+`wsbrd_cli` is a small utility to retrieve the status of the Wi-SUN network.
+Its usage is described in output of `wsbrd_cli --help`.

+`wsbrd_cli` relies on the DBus interface provided by `wsbrd`.
 You can use a generic DBus tool like [`busctl`][3] to communicate with `wsbrd`.
 Typically, the following command gives an overview of the DBus interface:

     busctl introspect com.silabs.Wisun.BorderRouter /com/silabs/Wisun/BorderRouter